 During the Napoleonic Wars, the building was stopped and only resumed in the reign of Louis-Philippe in the 1830s.

 Its inauguration took place on the 29th of July 1836.
 That is only three months before the raising of the Luxor obelisk – another symbolic landmark – in the Place de la Concorde down the hill.

-The remains of Napoleon travelled under the arch on the 15th December 1840 on its way to his final resting place in the chapel of the Hôtel des Invalides.
+The remains of Napoleon travelled under the arch on the 15th of December 1840 on their way to his final resting place in the chapel of the Hôtel des Invalides.

-On the 22nd May 1885, the corpse of Victor Hugo was allowed to rest the whole night under the arch before being buried at the Panthéon.
+On the 22nd of May 1885, the corpse of Victor Hugo was allowed to rest the whole night under the arch before being buried at the Panthéon.

 The Arc de Triomphe: a strong historic connotation